The amazing benefits of licorice

 So, why's licorice so special?

-A bit like the effect of putting a pinch of salt in your food to bring out the best flavours, we use licorice in our teas and supplements to balance and enhance the effect of other herbs.
+A bit like the effect of putting a pinch of salt in your food to bring out the best flavours, we use licorice in our teas to balance and enhance the effect of other herbs.
 It is used in many traditional herbal formulas because if this unique quality which helps enhance the power of synergy between different herbs.
 So, as well as our Peppermint & Licorice tea, we also include it most of our organic herbal tea blends.

 Why is licorice good for you?